Log in

 2. Use different metrics

-There are a couple good reasons you should use activity-based metrics.
+There are a couple of good reasons to use activity-based metrics.
 Adam Rizika, vice president of sales and marketing for media technology company VidScale, points out that salespeople are typically measured on their units sold or profit made by commissions and quotas.

-In addition, the most effective sales contests motivate the entire team — not just the people at the top.
-Using activity-based metrics make winning attainable for every person on the team.
+In addition, the most effective sales contests motivate the entire team – not just the people at the top.
+Using activity-based metrics makes winning attainable for every person on the team.

 Some activity-based metrics: